 What Questions Should You Ask on a Needs Assessment?

 Counselors cover a ton of topics and it can be overwhelming trying to decide on what to ask your stakeholders.
 Keep your focus by answering the following questions:

 A comprehensive guidance curriculum is, well, comprehensive and you run the risk of overwhelming your staff if you survey them about every area counselors cover.
 If you can get administrative backing to perform a comprehensive assessment, then I say go for it.
 However, if you want helpful information in a timely manner you will need to narrow down the focus of your assessment.

 I choose to assess social, emotional, and behavioral needs/concerns.
-When I was new to my district I conducted a school counseling program needs assessment, where I asked teachers to rate how well they new the program, accessibility, etc. If you haven’t already conducted a program needs assessment, I strongly suggest that you head over to Scrapbook of a School Counselor and see what Tabitha included in her assessment.
+When I was new to my district I conducted a school counseling program needs assessment, where I asked teachers to rate how well they knew the program, accessibility, etc.

 How will the information be used?